-For each method, an array of retention index markers are included in order to improve the speed and accuracy of compound identification.
+For each method, an array of retention index markers is included in order to improve the speed and accuracy of compound identification.
 In addition, a number of stable isotope-labelled internal standards are included in order to provide a semi-quantitative estimate of constituent abundance.
-Compounds are identified using an automated software platform developed in-house, which interrogates both commercially available and custom built mass spectral databases and compares a number of predicted versus measured parameters, such as relative retention time, to improve the certainty for identification.
+Compounds are identified using an automated software platform developed in-house, which interrogates both commercially available and custom-built mass spectral databases and compares a number of predicted versus measured parameters, such as relative retention time, to improve the certainty for identification.

 When developing smoke-free products or creating subsequent iterations of an existing smoke-free product, it is important to understand whether any new compounds are generated in comparison to a reference product or previous version.
 It is also important to identify whether any significant increase in the concentration of a common constituent has occurred.
 In this situation, untargeted differential screening is performed, whereby data from the untargeted screening of different products are compared.
 Statistical models are used to filter compounds with significant differences, followed by a ranking procedure which considers the relative differences in abundance of each compound as well as the absolute abundance.
 The findings are then passed on for toxicological assessment.

 Our analysis found that the total particulate matter (TPM) of the THS aerosol contains more than 90% water, glycerin, and nicotine.
 The residual material was characterized using untargeted screening methods.
 In smoke, water, glycerin, and nicotine make up less than half of the TPM.

 An important part of this untargeted chemical profiling is the accurate identification of the compounds that are detected.
 This is achieved by comparing the mass spectral data with reference libraries, aided by computer-assisted structure identification tools as described above.